Aristine-ig/Aristine-ig/README.md

 ## About Me

-I'm a final-year Computer Science student specializing in AI/ML, currently working as a Full Stack Developer.
+Computer Science student specializing in Full Stack Developement and AIML.
 I build web apps and AI-based projects with React, Next.js, Node.js, and MongoDB, and I use most of my projects as a way to learn new tools rather than the other way around.

 - 🎓 Final-year B.E.
 CSE (AI/ML) student
 - 💼 Full Stack Developer, working across frontend and backend